Note: The education section is still under construction and not yet finalized.

 Horizontally Extensive Flashes

 My favorite type of lightning is that associated with the backside or trailing stratiform portion of a mesoscale convective system.
 The challenge is that this area tends to have widespread rain so filming the flashes can be difficult.
-However, if you can get to the edge of the precipitation area of an active system, you will frequently be treated to spectacular horizontally extensive flashes that travel large distances and last multiple seconds.
-The reason for these types of flashes is that the charge regions in a well developed system tend to spread out over large distances in layers and the leaders propagate through these layers. +CG flashes tends to occur in this region as well and the resulting negative leader extension that frequently follows the return stroke tends to spread out over wide areas.
+However, if you can get to the edge of the precipitation area of an active system, you will frequently be treated to spectacular horizontally extensive flashes that travel large distances and last more than one second.
+The reason for these types of flashes is that the charge regions in a well developed system tend to spread out over large distances in layers and the leaders propagate through these layers. +CG flashes tend to occur in this region as well and the resulting negative leader extension that frequently follows the return stroke tends to spread out over wide areas.
 Usually the negative leaders are incloud and seen as fast moving brightness that travels across the sky.
 However, positive leaders which encompass the other end of the bidirectional leader network will frequently chase behind the negative leaders in trail, below cloud base and clearly visible.
 These are the spectacular anvil crawlers or spider flashes that induce a collective “woah” by those that witness them.
 The positive leaders tend to be highly branched and therefore decay and produce prolific recoil leader activity, which displays a flickering forward progression that can be easily followed by eye due to their slower speed and immense travel distances.
-These are truly the displays every wizard strives for.
+These are truly the displays that Zeus uses when at his angriest.

 Another reason why these flashes travel such large distances is that they can cause repeated +CG return strokes as they travel along which reenergizes the horizontally extensive negative leader growth.
 We have observed two different ways in which positive leaders develop and connect with ground during these flashes.
 Often the extensive negative leader activity becomes cutoff from the opposite end of the leader network.
 When this happens, positive leaders can emerge from the cutoff back end and then propagate to ground resulting in another +CG return stroke which further extends the negative leaders.